una-honest-data-and-ai-consulting/The-Hitchhiker-Guide-to-the-Machine-Learning-Engineering-Galaxy/workshop/README.md

 **What to optimize**: latency

-**End user**: usually directly interacts with a model exposed via API.
+**End user**: usually interacts with a model directly available through an API